A Crime/S.I.R. optimal control problem: Crime/SIR mathematical model

 All parameters in \eqref{SIR-criminal} are nonnegative, and the function

-It is a Holling Type II functional response in $S$, signifying the rate at which individuals from group I victimize or capture members of group $S$.
-The system parameters are fully described in Table 1.
+It is a Holling Type II functional response in $S$, meaning that the rate at which individuals from group $I$ victimize or capture members of group $S$.
+The set of parameters is fully described in Table 1.

 While the program admits young people who may belong to any of the three groups defined in the model, conditions observed during strategy execution and analysis of the characterization database, provided by \citet{enlabuena2024}, indicate that the vast majority of participants belong to group $S$.
 This evidence justifies the simplification adopted in the model, where new program entries are considered to primarily originate from the susceptible population, omitting differentiated entry rates for the other two groups without compromising the structural validity of the analysis.